HKUDS/SSLRec/README.md

 + torch==1.11.0
 + scipy==1.7.3

-You can easily use the following script to train LightGCN using our framework:
+You can easily train LightGCN using our framework by running the following script:
 ```
 python main.py --model LightGCN
 ```
 This script will run the LightGCN model on the yelp datasets.

-The training configuration of the LightGCN model is stored in [lightgcn.yml](https://github.com/HKUDS/SSLRec/blob/main/config/modelconf/lightgcn.yml), and you can modify the values in it to obtain different training effects.
-You can also replace LightGCN with other implemented models listed in [Models](./docs/Models.md).
+The training configuration for LightGCN is saved in [lightgcn.yml](https://github.com/HKUDS/SSLRec/blob/main/config/modelconf/lightgcn.yml), and you can modify the values to achieve different training effects.
+Additionally, you can replace LightGCN with other implemented models listed under [Models](./docs/Models.md).

-For acquainted users who wish to learn more, read the [User Guide](https://github.com/HKUDS/SSLRec/blob/main/docs/User%20Guide.md), which explains the concepts and usage of SSLRec in much more details, including:
+For users who want to learn more, we recommend reading the [User Guide](https://github.com/HKUDS/SSLRec/blob/main/docs/User%20Guide.md), which provides detailed explanations of SSLRec concepts and usage, including:
 + SSLRec framework architecture design
 + Implementing your own model in SSLRec
 + Deploying your own datasets in SSLRec